mario-cossio/Lucidarios/README.md

 	<li>Edición (or 3.
 Edición, when the <em>Rúbrica</em> subfolder is absent): This subfolder contains a single Ms. Word with the exported, edited version of the chapter.</li>
 </ol>

-Final Notes
+<em>Nota Bene</em>
-This is an ongoing process, so not all chapters have all subfolders at this moment, and most 'Edición' do not exist.
+This work is ongoing, so not all chapters have all subfolders at this moment, and most 'Edición' folders do not exist.
 They will be added as the collation progresses, with an estimated completion time of July 2026.

 **<em>Stylo</em>**